PetyaKancheva/aws-essentials/README.md

-# aws-essentials
+## aws-essentials

-Some small projects for AWS.
+Small projects for AWS ☁️